kerolloz/codeforces-problem-scraper-api/README.md

-# codeforces-problem-scrapper-api
+# CodeForces Problem Scraper API

-Simple Flask-Python API to parse Codeforces problem into JSON.
+A Simple Flask-Python API to parse Codeforces problem into JSON.

-Make GET request on root `/?id=1325/A` and provide query parameter `id`.
+Make a **GET** request to the root `/?id=1325/A` and provide the required query parameter `id`.
-The `id` should be equal to `contest_id/problem_letter`.
+The `id` should be in the following format `contest_id/problem_letter`.

-for example if you try to parse [this](https://codeforces.com/contest/1325/problem/A) problem you get the following JSON response:
+For example, if you try to parse [this](https://codeforces.com/contest/1325/problem/A) problem you get the following JSON response:

 ```json
 {